werowe/jina-doc-sample/sample.md

 * The `embedding` vector can coming from any upstream `encoder`.
 * The response message of the pod the corresponding `binary` information is stored inthe key-value index.

 This lets the `VectorIndexer` be responsible for obtaining the most relevant documents.
-It does this bying finding similarities in the `embedding` space while targeting the `key-value` database to extract meaningful (useful?  relevnt?) data and fields from those documents.
+It does this bying finding similarities in the `embedding` space while targeting the `key-value` database to extract meaningful (need better word **useful**?  **relevant**?) data and fields from those documents.